 [Note from the author: Please understand this article was written with a slightly tongue-in-cheek approach.
 Of course we all know females are shaped differently than women.
 We also understand that there are some options out there for off-rack women's gear.
 This blog is meant to explain why those options are - comparatively speaking - limited.
-It was written to celebrate the diversity in female shapes while giving some insight into the thought process of businesses which must weigh the best return on their investments while ordering stock.
-This blog is not necessarily intended to be an in-depth explanation of every change we make to accommodate every body shape (although we do give some examples).

 I'm not sure if you've noticed this but generally speaking, women are shaped way differently than men!
 However (if you'll excuse my crude approach) it's not just the breasts and the lack of outdoor plumbing.
 There are other, less obvious intricacies in the shape of women's bodies which simply don't need to be considered when fitting males.

 I've recently come across several posts on social media referencing the lack of selection (both in styles and sizes) when it comes to the female motorcycle suit and jacket market.
 It's true, there aren't many off-rack options out there, but speaking from a business standpoint there is a simple reason for that: There simply are so many variables to consider when fitting a female for a suit that assembling and stocking for all body shapes would prove overwhelming - and expensive.
 Fact is, there will almost always be a compromise when a female selects from off-the-rack options.
 Read on to see why this is the case and how Bison can help.

 I am going to use my own body as a male baseline here.
 As a very average-sized guy who fits like a mannequin in a Size 42 race suit, I can literally pull a 42 off the rack, jump in and I'm ready to ride.
 For most females however, this simply is not an option.
 The most obvious reasons: hips and bust.